johanhedin/nanoca/doc/smartcard.md

 Software
 ====
-OpenSC and pcsc-lite need to be installed (they are most likely already installed on your system):
+OpenSC, pcsc-lite and pkcs11_engine need to be installed (they are most likely already installed on your system):

-    $ sudo dnf install opensc pcsc-lite
+    $ sudo dnf install opensc pcsc-lite openssl-pkcs11

 The commands `pkcs15-init`and `pkcs15-tool`used below are included in the `opensc`package.